 The SUMEHR, summarized Electronic Health Record to be complete is a summary of your health produced by the general practicioner.

 This medical summary in case of emergency consist in, as its name refers to, a summary of your electronic medical files.
 It resumes the administrative data of a patient such as his contact details, the risks related to his health as for example:

 The doctor will also keep track of vaccination data, any family history, active and passive health elements, active medication, emergency contact person, patient’s wishes, and so on.

 Your documents are only published on the Brussels Health Network from the moment you give your consent.
 Hospital institutions are currently implementing the publication of documents prior to patient’s consent.
 Some will publish documents that are 5, 10 or even 15 years old.
 This is a decision taken by each hospital and is not taken uniformly.

-To ensure that your documents are shared on all the health networks, do not hesitate to ask for confirmation from your doctors.
+To ensure that your documents are shared on all the health networks, do not hesitate to ask for confirmation from your health professionals.